-Gifford Pinchot State Park, located on Pinchot Lake in northern York County, is a Pennsylvania state park built on rural, sprawling farmlands and rolling, tree-lined hillsides.
+Gifford Pinchot State Park, located on Pinchot Lake in northern York County, is a Pennsylvania state park that spans across rural, sprawling farmlands and rolling, tree-lined hillsides.
 RVers and visitors who crave recreation but want to experience a quiet and peaceful stay will find Gifford Pinchot a little piece of waterfront-farmland paradise.

-The park is open year-round from sunrise to sunset for day-use activities.
+The park is open year-round from sunrise to sunset for day-use activities such as fishing, picnicking, and hiking.
 The park office, the beach, and overnight areas have seasonal schedules that change depending on the time of year.
 Visitors should check with the park for the most up to date information regarding open facilities and current hours of operation.
 Whether you are staying overnight, or just passing through, Gifford Pinchot State Park should be a stop along your route.

-Visitors who treasure visiting our national forests and protecting our lands will love the fact that the park was named after conservationist Gifford Pinchot.
-In 1898, President Theodore Roosevelt appointed Pinchot as the first Forrester of the United States.
+Guests who treasure visiting our national forests and protecting our unspoiled wilderness areas will love the fact that the park was named after conservationist Gifford Pinchot.
+In 1898, President Theodore Roosevelt appointed Pinchot to be the first Forester of the United States.
 Together, Roosevelt and Pinchot worked to place more than 200,000,000 acres of national forest land under scientific land management, a move which helped develop the Department of Agriculture’s U.S. Forest Service.

 RV Rentals in Gifford Pinchot State Park

 Transportation in Gifford Pinchot State Park